thomasabishop/eolas/zk/Dates_in_Python.md

 ### Creating Time Objects

-To create a time object, you can use `datetime.time`, specifying the hour, minute, second, and optionally microsecond.
+To create a time object, use `datetime.time`, specifying the hour, minute, second, and optionally microsecond.

 ```python
 some_time = datetime.time(13, 24, 56)